Opelika Theft Defense Attorneys

 Request Your Free and Confidential Case Review Today

 When you’re looking at the loss of your freedom for up to 20 years, you can’t afford to gamble by hiring an inexperienced lawyer or trying to represent yourself.
-The skilled Alabama criminal defense attorneys at Alsobrook Jackson have many years of experience representing people in the same position you find yourself in now.
+The skilled Alabama criminal defense attorneys at Alsobrook Law Group have many years of experience representing people in the same position you find yourself in now.

 We encourage you to contact our office in Opelika, Alabama to request your consultation today.
 Our lawyers do not charge for this initial appointment and keep everything you tell us in the strictest confidence.
 You may also request a consultation via our online form.
 If you’re unable to make it to our office, we would be happy to meet with you in another location.